 The Windows file system typically uses the NTFS or FAT32 format, whereas the Linux file system often uses EXT-series formats.
 When the operating system of a CVM is changed from Windows to Linux, the data disk of the CVM remains in the same format as that of the original operating system.
 As a result, after the reinstallation of the system, the CVM might be unable to access the file system of the data disk.
 This document describes how to read a data disk in the original Windows system after the operating system is reinstalled from Windows to Linux.

 This document uses CentOS as an example.
 Note that different types of Linux systems require different installation commands.
 Therefore, always run the corresponding installation command for your operating system type.

 yum install ntfsprogs

-4) Use `mount -t ntfs-3g data disk path mount point' command to mount the data disk:
+mount -t ntfs-3g data disk path mount target

-5) Since the file system is identifiable, Linux system can directly perform read and write operations on the mounted data disk.
+As the file system can be recognized by the operating system, the Linux system can directly read data from and write data to the mounted data disk.